bstnbuck/V-BindShell/README.md

 # V-BindShell

-> A small bind shell written in V, perfect only for penetration!
-I am not responsible against misuse of this program testing usage.
+> A small bind shell written in V, perfect for penetration testing!
+I am not responsible against misuse of this program.

 ### Requirements
 * Installed V-Compiler